 In an environment that is constantly changing, with a growing proliferation of threats including disinformation, foreign interference and cyber and physical incidents, the Taskforce exists to protect and preserve Australia’s electoral integrity, strengthening public trust and enhancing the effectiveness of our democratic systems.

-Electoral laws require electoral communication to be authorised.
+Electoral and referendum laws require electoral and referendum communications to be authorised.
 The key objective of the authorisation requirements is to allow voters to know who is communicating about an electoral matter.

-Each election the AEC runs an advertising campaign branded ‘Stop and Consider’ encouraging voters to check the source of the material they see or hear.
+Each federal electoral event, the AEC runs an advertising campaign branded ‘Stop and Consider’, encouraging voters to check the source of the material they see or hear.

 Broadly speaking, any person is required to register if: